“Change All the Buttons”, interdisciplinary art project, 2015

 Kristina Inčiūraitė collected items for her film in her parents’ house.
 The interior design of this house is from the same period as in Akerman’s film.
 The greatest amount of attention is paid to buttons collected by the artist’s parents; one after another they are displayed on plates as if to portray a day, a week, a year or a decade that passed away.
 A few dialogues from Akerman’s film are inserted into Inčiūraitė’s film.
 These dialogues derive from the characters’ routinized daily life.
 Inčiūraitė emphasizes dialogues by repeating them over and over again.
 But the recurring dialogues are combined with each other in a similar manner as the musical actions randomly performed by choir members.
 In this case, both the repeated dialogue and its meaning change.
 By repeating motifs many times, Inčiūraitė seeks to produce differences and, finally, inverts the dialogue into senseless flow of thoughts.

-After this musical performance, a recorded material was included as a soundtrack into the film “Change All the Buttons”.
 This film was updated in 2017 during the artists’ residency at the Baltic Gallery of Contemporary Art (BGSW), Poland, where Inčiūraitė invited local singers to add some vocal expresions into the film.